JingwenZhong/AmazonFoodReview-Kaggle/README.md

 # Mini-Project-Amazon-Fine-Food-Reviews

-In this assignment, we were working with the Amazon Fine Food Reviews Dataset, we explored some NLP (natural language processing) techniques to better understand the data, and you created a model that predicts the ‘Score’ column of the dataset.
+In this assignment, we were working with the Amazon Fine Food Reviews Dataset, we explored some NLP (natural language processing) techniques to better understand the data, and created a model that predicts the ‘Score’ column of the dataset.

       We can only use the following prediction models, and report on the best model: o Linear regression, Ridge regression, Lasso regression